 I would not like to be responsible in any way for people accidentally screwing up while installing their own ram/hard drive and possibly voiding their warranty.
 Sorry for not mentioning this issue previously in my review.

-Awesome home system5
+Awesome home system

 Just purchased am already very happy with the decision.
 This was a replacement system that I purchased for my wife - I am the home tech support resource and I was tired of constantly having to keep her system patched, updated and rebuilt (from XP to Vista SP1) in order to fight off ad/malware that was constantly infecting it.